rahul81/Data-Scientist-Nanodegree/Churn_Prediction_Spark/README.md

     - Build a machine learning model to train using training data

 ## File Descriptions <a name="files"></a>
-* Sparkify-Capstone-Project : Jputer notebook used for this project
+* Sparkify-Capstone-Project : Jupyter notebook used for this project

 ## Results<a name="results"></a>